 Once you have completed treatment, your doctor will want to continue seeing you for follow-up surveillance and care.
+Learn more about the questions to ask your healthcare team following treatment.

-Recommended Surveillance after Curative Treatment for CRC
+Recommended Surveillance after Curative Treatment for Colorectal Cancer

 Adapted from the National Comprehensive Cancer Network treatment guidelines for colon and rectal cancer.
 These recommendations are guidelines only.

 * One of the top reasons for recurrence is due to lack of follow-up screening.
-Talk to your health care team about screening and stay up to date!
+Talk to your healthcare team about screening and stay up to date!

 Your primary care provider may be the doctor who knows the most about your complete medical history and follow-up care.
 Make sure your oncologist gives your primary care provider a copy of your comprehensive care summary for their records.